atanuju05/Solution_Artisans-Arch_Kata_2023/Architecture_Decision_Reports/ADR_001_Architecture_Style.md

-# Title: Application will use eventeven microservices architecture
+# Title: Application will use event-driven microservices architecture

 ## Status